 What to Pack/Wear

-• Small backpacks are appropriate for overnight trekking into the desert
+• Small backpacks/bags are appropriate for camel trek into the desert with overnight stay

-• Plastic sealable baggies for desert excursions help keep sand out
+• Resealable baggies for desert excursions help keep sand out

-• Dress in layers, casual and comfortable.
-Short/long sleeve tee-shirts, shirts and blouses, trousers, long skirts.
+• Dress in layers for variations in temperatures, casual and comfortable.
+Short/long sleeve tee-shirts, shirts and blouses, trousers, long skirts, bathing suits for beach areas/pools.
 Please note Morocco is a Muslim country and modest type clothing is appropriate, avoid provocative clothing.
 Respect of local customs in this welcoming country is a courtesy that is appreciated.
 For example, access to Mosques and holy places is forbidden to non-Muslims

 • Hat or scarf, sunglasses, and sunscreen for protection from the sun